-Clearwater Creek has been sampled 15 consecutive years since 2007.
-The FBI scores are consistent, scoring "Good" most years, and the health trend is stable.
-Gammaridae has dominated most years, including 2021.
-The diversity is high in 2021; however, there is a low representation of sensitive species.
+Clearwater Creek has been sampled 16 consecutive years since 2007.
+In 2022, the FBI score indicated "Fairly Poor" health which is a decline in health score compared to years of previous data scoring "Good".
+The diversity is high in 2022; however, no sensitive species are represented in 2022.
+Most other families present are represented in smaller proportions.
 Variability in family representation and percent make-up may be caused by environmental factors including water levels, habitat availability, collection location, or other sources of disturbance in the area.
-Note: The summer and early fall of 2021 included very low precipitation amounts and events.
+The SHEP team commented that the water was flowing more quickly in 2022 than most years.